Meghashree-V/Phone-Number-Info-Location-Tracker-using-Python/README.md

 ---

-## 💡 Note

-- Accuracy is **approximate** — based on the phone number's registration, not real-time GPS.
-- Works best with valid international-format numbers (e.g., `+91...` for India).

----

 ## 🚀 Running the Project

 ```bash
 python main.py
 ```

-Output will be shown in terminal, and map opens in your browser or saves as `mylocation.html`.
+Output will appear in the terminal, and the map will be saved as `mylocation.html`.

 ---